ILIAS-eLearning/ILIAS/docs/configuration/install.md

 The `<client_id>` corresponds to the client ID of the ILIAS installation.

 To configure automated Cron Jobs in your system, you need to create a user in ILIAS, for example named `cron`.
 Then create a new file in the Linux Cron configuration for ILIAS at `/etc/cron.d/ilias`, including a line to execute `./cli/cron.php` every 5 minutes.
 Other methods for executing Linux cron tasks, such as using the user crontab, can also be utilized.

 ```cron
 */5 * * * * www-data /usr/bin/php /var/www/ilias/cli/cron.php run-jobs cron myilias > /dev/null 2>&1
 ```

-You can verify the proper automatic execution in the ILIAS Administration section by checking the timestamp displayed at `Last Start of the Cron Job` after some time.
+You can verify the proper automatic execution in the ILIAS Administration section by checking the timestamp displayed at `Last Automatic Execution of Cron Job Script` after some time.

 <a name="webdav-configuration"></a>